Webhook Overview

 2. Receive Events

-Your server receives POST requests:
+Your server receives POST requests with HMAC signatures:

 app.post('/webhook', (req, res) => {